2023 Student Science and Technology Communication Competition

 The Nova Scotian Institute of Science (NSIS) sponsors an annual Student Science Communication Competition.
 Effective communication of science, technical, and other information, is an important aspect of the various science, technology, engineering and math-based professions.
 This competition is one means by which the Nova Scotian Institute of Science promotes the development of communications skills in young scientists.

-The competition evaluates submissions from currently registered Nova Scotia Community College students, Undergraduate Students at a Nova Scotia university, and from Graduate Students at a Nova Scotia university.
+The competition evaluates submissions from currently registered Nova Scotia Community College students, Undergraduate and Graduate Students at a Nova Scotian Universities, and new this year, High School Students in grades 10-12 registered at a NS public or private school.
 Full submissions received on time by the Competition Coordinators, are eligible.

-Prizes will be awarded to the highest scoring submissions evaluated by our pool of judges.
+Prizes will be awarded to the highest scoring submissions in three categories as evaluated by our pool of judges.

-• A prize of $750 will be awarded for a community college or undergraduate student submission.
+• A minimum prize of $600 will be awarded for a Community College or Undergraduate Student submission.

-• A prize of $750 will be awarded for a graduate student submission.
+• A minimum prize of $600 will be awarded for a Graduate Student submission.

 Other perks to submitting a paper: